Richard C. Watts

 Richard Cannon Watts (March 15, 1853 – October 13, 1930) was an associate justice of the South Carolina Supreme Court.
 He was born on March 15, 1853.
 Following an amendment to the South Carolina Constitution, a fourth seat on the South Carolina Supreme Court was added, and Richard Watts was elected by the South Carolina General Assembly to the position on January 10, 1912.
 Justice Watts was the first person appointed to the newly created fifth seat on the state supreme court.
 He had previously been serving as a state trial judge.
-He was married to Littie McIver, a daughter of South Carolina Supreme Court chief justice Henry McIver.
+He was married to Lottie McIver, a daughter of South Carolina Supreme Court chief justice Henry McIver.
 Watts died on October 13, 1930.